tjheslin1/DMsPredictor/src/main/scala/io/github/tjheslin1/dmspredictor/classes/wizard/README.md

 when _Fireball_ is available, the Wizard will already have taken the _School of Evocation_ _Arcane Tradition_ (the only one available in the Systems Reference Document (SRD)) and will be able to utilise the _Sculpt Spells_ feature.

+- The Wizard will only use a first level spell slot to cast _Shield_.